 Our Clinical Scholars Program offers talented senior-year nursing students an opportunity to earn valuable Nursing Scholarship financial assistance while supporting their smooth transition from the classroom to the professional workplace.
 The Program is available only to University of Maryland, School of Nursing and Stevenson University students.

-Qualified students in a Bachelor of Science or Clinical Nurse Leader Program receive a $5,000 Nursing Scholarship for an 18-month commitment if selected for the program.
+Qualified students in a Bachelor of Science or Clinical Nurse Leader Program receive a $5,000 Nursing Scholarship for a two year commitment if selected for the program.

 Student Nurse Residency Program

 For nursing students ready to enhance their clinical competence and prepare for the challenging role ahead, UMMC's Student Nurse Residency Program offers the in-depth training that can put your career on the fast track.
 This is a ten week summer program that typically runs from the end of May through the beginning of August.